rsalmond/TIL/thatscool.md

 # Cool Things

+## January 2026

+[cloudfox](https://github.com/BishopFox/cloudfox) is a neat looking security scanner for AWS.

 ## December 2025

 [TorrServer](https://github.com/YouROK/TorrServer) looks like a self hosted version of [put.io](https://put.io) - torrent goes in, if present in the cache, file comes out without the need for a swarm download.